 - The National Business Group on Health awarded Chevron the Best Employers for Healthy Lifestyles® Platinum Award and the Global Distinction Award.

 - Australian Human Resource Institutes awarded Chevron Australia the national Allen Fels AO Mental Health in the Workplace Award.

 - The San Francisco Business Times and Silicon Valley Business Journal ranked Chevron one of the Bay Area’s Healthiest Employers (No. 2 in 2017).

 These prestigious awards address worksite wellness programs and recognize best practices by employers across the United States and the globe.
 Chevron’s applications featured our comprehensive health and wellness efforts including our global focus on cardiovascular disease, HIV and other regional health issues.

 Chevron's Healthy Heart Program proactively focuses on reducing cardiovascular disease risk factors by offering employees and their adult dependents an annual voluntary risk assessment and educational resources.
 In the countries where the program is deployed, country-specific motivation and follow-up programs are defined to ensure integration with existing worksite programs.

 Chevron’s comprehensive wellness approach includes a focus on psychological wellbeing and integration with safety, occupational health and environmental supports.
-Our global quarterly programs provide educational toolkits and local programs that address risk factors for cardiovascular and other non-communicable diseases and the links between health, safety and productivity.
+Our global quarterly health programs provide educational toolkits and support for local programs that address risk factors for cardiovascular and other non-communicable diseases.
+These programs strengthen the links between the health of our workforce and their safety and productivity.
 The programs we offer vary by country and can include risk assessments, personalized action plans, coaching, physical activity programs and health promotion.